Islamic world offers ways to help desperately poor Afghans - ExBulletin

 At the start of the summit, several participating countries called for a swift opening of the country’s banking system and, collectively, with the United Nations and international banking institutions, to provide assistance to Afghanistan.
 Pakistani Prime Minister Imran Khan addressed his remarks to the United States, urging Washington to drop the preconditions for releasing desperately needed funds and restarting Afghanistan’s banking systems.

-Khan appeared to offer the Taliban to go beyond their limits when it comes to educating girls, urging the world to understand cultural sensitivities and claiming that human rights and women’s rights have different meanings in different countries.
+Khan appeared to offer the Taliban a push beyond their limits when it comes to educating girls, urging the world to understand “cultural sensitivities” and claiming that human rights and women’s rights mean different things in different countries.
 Other speakers, including OIC President Hussain Ibrahim Taha, stressed the need to protect human rights, especially those of women and girls.

 Martin Griffiths, UN Under Secretary for Humanitarian Affairs and Emergency Relief Coordinator, has warned that Afghanistan cannot survive on donations alone.
-He urged donor countries to be flexible, allowing their money to pay the wages of public sector workers and support basic services such as health, education, electricity, livelihoods. , to give the Afghan people a chance through this winter and encouragement to stay home with their families. “
+He urged donor countries to be flexible, allowing their money to pay the wages of public sector workers and to support “basic services such as health, education, electricity, livelihoods. sustenance, to give the Afghan people a chance through this winter and encouragement to stay at home with their families.

-Afghanistan’s faltering economy, he added, requires decisive and compassionate action, or “I fear this downfall will lead to the downfall of the entire population.”
+Afghanistan’s faltering economy, he added, requires decisive and compassionate action, or “I fear this fall will bring down the entire population.”

 Griffiths said families simply don’t have the money for daily purchases like food and fuel as prices skyrocket.
 The cost of fuel has increased by around 40% and most families spend 80% of their money just on food.